ljmerza/tinybeans_clone/docs/prd.md

 **Background Context**
 Tinybeans Circles reimagines the Tinybeans family-sharing experience for broader social circles.
 Current circle membership relies on email-only invites with manual onboarding, which clashes with the richer identity surface and security measures already built.
 Admins need a dependable way to invite both existing and new users while maintaining explicit acceptance, audit trails, and consistent notification coverage.

-The invite modernization introduces username search, onboarding handoffs for new accounts, and stronger status/notification feedback so backend services and the React UI stay synchronized across acceptance, decline, or expiration.
+The invite modernization removes username search entirely, doubles down on email as the sole identifier, and still delivers onboarding handoffs for new accounts plus stronger status/notification feedback so backend services and the React UI stay synchronized across acceptance, decline, or expiration.

 ### Change Log
 | Change | Date | Version | Description | Author |